nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/REACT_FORMS.md

 ## Route for Showing Animal Form

-Below is a new route that renders a form for boarding a new animal.
-You need to update the route for `/animals` to include the `...props` argument and pass it to the child component.
-This sets up the ability to use the helpful `history.push()` mechanism in the components themselves to change the URL in the browser.

-First, update your routes in ApplicationViews with a new route for the form and add `{...props}` to the route `/animals` (**AnimalList**).
-The spread operator on the props gives access to the router properties, especially `history.push`
+First, update your routes in ApplicationViews with a new route for the form.

 Remember, you'll also have to `import` the new AnimalForm component once it's created